leopard-js/leopard/README.md

 The design of the Leopard library closely mimics that of the [Scratch](https://scratch.mit.edu/) programming language.
 This is no accident; it allows for **direct, easy translation from Scratch to JavaScript.** There are a lot of reasons why this is difficult without the library (mostly the way that Scratch handles asynchronous code), but with Leopard alongside, the translation is stupid simple.

-All of this means that a compiler can exist which translates Scratch projects directly into usable Javascript.
+All of this means that a compiler can exist which translates Scratch projects directly into usable Javascript via [sb-edit](https://github.com/PullJosh/sb-edit).
 This isn't ugly compilation that leaves little room for human input.
 The final code is clear and concise, exactly the same as the Scratch project from which it is created.

 ## Usage